temporalio/documentation/docs-src/cloud/tcld/generate-certificates/end-entity-certificate.md

 #### --organizaation-unit

-Specify the name of the organization unit (optional).
+Optional: Specify the name of the organization unit.

 **Example**